hchiam/please/README.md

 # "Please" - An Experimental Programming Language

-**Simply put:** Program by talking to your computer.
-But use words that are *more* like everday English.
+**Simply put:** Program by talking to your computer using common English words.

 **More technically:** You can easily write code in Please using speech recognition software (like Mac Dictation) out-of-the-box, without having to train the software to recognize esoteric jargon and special keywords for symbols.